 Don't let him drink lake water -- green algae could kill him.
 Don't let him eat mushrooms in the lawn -- they could poison him.
 Don't let him play in the tall grass -- he could pick up a deer tick.

 As a first-time dog owner, I was on high alert this summer.
 I'll admit that my level of concern dropped significantly once it reached the "things that will be uncomfortable for him to pass" portion of the danger list.
 But in all seriousness, my husband and I were really looking forward to getting outside -- albeit cautiously -- and exploring our new neighborhood with Hank, our 10-month-old Husky.

 What has the Affordable Care Act meant to your business so far?
 When it was first passed, many small business owners were concerned about new complexities and potential added costs and disruptions to their business operations.
 Now that important provisions of the law have been in force for a while, the Minnesota Society of CPAs offers a review of some of the highlights and some timely advice.

 Minnesota Department of Natural Resources field staff, resource managers and the DNR Information Center staff answer many questions every day about natural resources topics.
-Here is one of them: Q. Does the DNR do anything to control mosquitoes?
+Here is one of them: Q. Why does this year seem to be particularly good for fall colors?